Skip to Main Content

 Minimum Payment to Register Amount (MPRA)

-Fall-Winter Session MPR = Arrears (Unpaid fees from previous sessions) + Fall Term TUITION CHARGES
+Fall-Winter Session MPR = Arrears (Unpaid fees from previous sessions) + Fall session TUITION CHARGES

 This line is displayed on your invoice but will be removed once registration status changes from INVIT to REG, or FINCA.